souravbadami/linkbynet.github.io/_includes/elk-elk.markdown

 ### Setting the curator YAML configuration files

-First you need to create an `actions.yml` YAML configuration file to describe exactly based on which criteria you want data to be purged :
+First you need to create an `actions.yml` YAML configuration file to describe exactly which criteria you want the data purge to be based on :

 {% highlight yaml %}
 ---